DanielSeehausen/fi-field-day/code/user-clients/ruby-client/README.md

 2. #read_rect

 `read_rect` allows you to read an entire rectangle on the board.
-It takes three arguments: a start point, an end point, and a callback.
+It takes two arguments: a start point, an end point.
 Useful for accessing a whole block or line of the board.

 ```ruby
 matrix = MatrixManager.new(teamID)